🇬🇧 EN

 • Orchestra sections.

-This simplifies large productions and allows group processing.
+This simplifies large-scale productions and allows for group signal processing.

 Analog and digital mixers